Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex spaces

 Then $\gamma$ is a $\ConDiff{}{}{k}$-map, and $ P_{j, p} \circ \gamma = p \circ \gamma_j. $ We see with \refer{prop:Char_Frechet_Diff} that this implies that $\HomQuot{\gamma}{P_{j, p}}$ is an $\FC{}{}{k}$-map, and for each $f \in \GewFunk$ and $\ell \in \N$ with $\ell \leq k$ we derive the identity

-We proved in \refer{lem:lokalkonvexe_Abbildungsr"aume_Erzeugendensystem_der_HN_reicht_aus} that this identity implies that $ \gamma \in \CcF{\UF}{\mathop{\mathbf{\Pi}}_{i\in I} \SY_i}{k}. $ Further it also proves that the inverse map of \eqref{id:gewichtete_Abb_Produktisomorphie-lokalkonvex} is continuous using that it is linear.
+We proved in \refer{lem:lokalkonvexe_Abbildungsraeume_Erzeugendensystem_der_HN_reicht_aus} that this identity implies that $ \gamma \in \CcF{\UF}{\prod_{i\in I} \SY_i}{k}. $ Further it also proves that the inverse map of \eqref{id:gewichtete_Abb_Produktisomorphie-lokalkonvex} is continuous using that it is linear.

 The assertions about \eqref{id:gewichtete_Abb_Produktisomorphie-lokalkonvex,vanishing} follow from \refer{cor:multilineare_Abb_und_CFvan_endl-dim} and the assertions proved above about \eqref{id:gewichtete_Abb_Produktisomorphie-lokalkonvex}. \end{proof}